Last updated March 2018Updated from a series written by Alec and Val Scaresbrook for Koi, Ponds and Gardens magazine.

 If you want some pond plants to grow as early as possible to combat the inevitable algae in spring, take some fairy moss and frogbit indoors and bring them into the warmth early on.
 You can then return them to your pond as soon as the air and water temperatures rise again.

 This is a popular water garden plant, known as the chameleon plant, with colourful leaves and creeping habit, although once it takes hold it can creep too far for comfort.
 It will grow in damp borders as well as in water, and is happy with up to 2in of water above its crown, so it is a good plant to grow at the edge of a pond to disguise the liner.

 The plant has heart-shaped leaves of gold, green and red, growing on red stems.
 Planted for its attractive foliage, it also puts on a show of small white flowers in August and September.
-You can probably buy it locally from your garden centre, but if not, try mail order from Puddle Plants.
+You can probably buy it locally from your garden centre, but if not, try mail order from Thompson & Morgan.